NASA-IMPACT/hls-project/README.md

 - [hls-lpdaac](https://github.com/NASA-IMPACT/hls-lpdaac) - Sends HLS product CNM messages to LPDAAC's Cumulus queue to trigger ingest.

+- [hls-lpdaac-reconciliation](https://github.com/NASA-IMPACT/hls-lpdaac-reconciliation) - Receives and processes reconciliation reports from LPDAAC to ensure products we request that LPDAAC publish are available to end users.

-- [hls-vi-historical-orchestration] - Orchestrates running [hls-vi-historical] container to backfill the HLS-VI product for historical time periods.
+- [hls-vi-historical-orchestration] - Orchestrates running the [hls-vi-historical] container to backfill the HLS-VI product for historical time periods.

+### User Tools
+These repositories contain guides, code samples, and other documentation that are intended to help users learn to use the HLS products.

+- [hls-application](https://github.com/NASA-IMPACT/hls-application) - Notebooks describing how to find and use HLS products for a variety of Earth observation scenarios.

 [hls-vi]: https://github.com/NASA-IMPACT/hls-vi